docker/docs/content/language/php/develop.md

 At this point, when you run your containerized application, Composer isn't installing the dev dependencies.
 While this small image is good for production, it lacks the tools and dependencies you may need when developing and it doesn't include the `tests` directory.
 You can use multi-stage builds to build stages for both development and production in the same Dockerfile.
 For more details, see [Multi-stage builds](../../build/building/multi-stage.md).

 In the `Dockerfile`, you'll need to update the following:
 1. Split the `deps` staged into two stages.
-One for production and one for development.
+One stage for production (`prod-deps`) and one stage (`dev-deps`) to install development dependencies.
 2. Create a common `base` stage.
-3. Split the `final` stage into two stages.
-One for production and one for development.
+3. Create a new `development` stage for development.
+4. Update the 'final` stage to copy dependencies from the new `prod-deps` stage.

 The following is the `Dockerfile` before and after the changes.